mnmohsen/personalwebsite/_projects/demo-project/index.md

 1. the MATLAB tool reproduced the first-principles member calculations
 2. static FEA matched the analytical axial-stress result
+3. the isolated strut achieved approximately **2.25× ideal global buckling factor of safety**, exceeding the **1.5× structural requirement**
-3. global buckling FEA matched Euler within approximately 3%
+4. global buckling FEA matched Euler within approximately 3%
-4. the local-buckling result was length-converged
+5. the local-buckling result was length-converged
-5. the local-buckling result was mesh-converged
+6. the local-buckling result was mesh-converged
-6. local wall buckling does not govern the selected tube design
+7. local wall buckling does not govern the selected tube design

 The remaining design uncertainty is concentrated in: